 WHAT IS THE PREPAYMENT SERVICE CHARGE?

-If you’ve got a prepaid meter – one that you top up – then you will pay a daily prepayment service charge.
+If you’ve got a prepaid meter – one that you can top-up online (not fixed price plan)- then you will pay a daily prepayment service charge.
 This is for the upkeep and maintenance of the meter and if you are a Pinergy customer, this will also cover the maintenance and technology behind your In-Home Display – we see this as the key that will allow you to brush aside all of the jargon and truly understand and control your energy consumption.

 HOW TO FIND THE BEST ENERGY DEAL